Korean mun: Dae Dong coins

-Other than the overal design patterns there are multiple varieties of the 3 jeon (錢, 전) coin, these include variants based on character sizes (large character, medium character, and small character).
+Other than the overall design patterns there are multiple varieties of the 3 jeon (錢, 전) coin, these include variants based on character sizes (large character, medium character, and small character).
 The Dae Dong coins were seen as only a stopgap issue until more Westernised coinage could be produced.

 These new machine-struck coins did not manage to stabilise the Korean monetary system, this was due to the rising price of silver as well as the high cost of acquiring the machines necessary for their production and the production process itself.
 It became a huge issue when the yangban nobility started hoarding these coins for export at a profit, where they were melted and recast as "horse hoof silver" (馬蹄銀) ingots.
 Because of this their production was stopped as a result in June of the year 1883, only a year after their initial introduction.
 The same year the Korean government would purchase equipment for the production of milled coinage from the German Empire.